 Erika Luna is an MSc student under the supervision of Dr. Amanda Giang and Dr. Navin Ramankutty.
 She holds a BSc in Earth and Environmental Sciences from the National Autonomous University of Mexico (UNAM).
 Erika has gained research experience from working as Research Assistant at different universities across North America where she studied a variety of socio-environmental problems.
 These past research experiences contributed to build her passion on data science and food security.
-Her current project at both LEAP and LUGE labs, is focused on the relationship between agriculture and climate change in Mexico.
+Her current project at both LEAP and LUGE labs, is focused on agricultural crop diversity in Mexico.